PGR9.1 Purpose and objectives for project registration (RD1)

 - documentary evidence of a collaborative agreement with an external funder, identifying ownership of research data and/or Intellectual Property (IP) contract

-- An application for the restriction of access to the final published thesis or critical commentary where this is deemed necessary (see also Part 10 Research Governance).
+- An application for the restriction of access to the final published thesis or critical commentary and/or the core research data pertaining to it, where this is deemed necessary (see also Part 10 Research Governance, PGR10.4 research data management plans).

 PGR9.2.3R Consideration of the RD1 proposal by the FRDC has two possible outcomes: